 The principal processor onboard each of the three TechSat-21 spacecraft is a BAE Radiation hardened 175 MIPS, 133MHz PowerPC 750 running the OSE 4.3 operating system from Enea Systems.
 OSE was chosen because it is inherently message passing based and particularly suitable for distributed applications.
 Each satellite will have 256 Kbytes of EEPROM for boot loads and 128 Mbytes of SDRAM.
 Communications will be through a Compact PCI bus.
-For storage of payload data and some large flight software components 8 disk drives per spacecraft will be used.
+Eight disk drives per spacecraft will be used for storage of payload data and some large flight software components.

-The ASC onboard flight software includes several autonomy software components:
+The ASE onboard flight software includes several autonomy software components:

-- Onboard science algorithms that will analyze the image data, generate derived science products, and detect trigger conditions such as science events, "interesting" features, and change relative to previous observations - Model-based mode identification and execution (MI-R) that uses component-based hardware models to analyze anomalous situations and to generate novel command sequences and repairs. - Robust execution management software using the Spacecraft Command Language (SCL) [7] package to enable event-driven processing and low-level autonomy - The Continuous Activity Planning, Scheduling, and Replanning (CASPER) [4] planner that will replan activities, including downlink, based on science observations in the previous orbit cycles - The ObjectAgent and TeamAgent cluster management software will enable the three Techsat-21 spacecraft to autonomously perform maneuvers and high precision formation flying to form a single virtual instrument
+- Onboard science algorithms that will analyze the image data to detect trigger conditions such as science events, "interesting" features, and changes relative to previous observations - Model-based mode identification and execution (MI-R) that uses component-based hardware models to analyze anomalous situations and to generate novel command sequences and repairs. - Robust execution management software using the Spacecraft Command Language (SCL) [7] package to enable event-driven processing and low-level autonomy - The Continuous Activity Planning, Scheduling, and Replanning (CASPER) [4] planner that will replan activities, including downlink, based on science observations in the previous orbit cycles - Observation Planning (OP) software will enable the cluster to predict overflights of targets to facilitate onboard retasking.

 The onboard science algorithms will analyze the images to extract static features and detect changes relative to previous observations.
-Prototype software has already been demonstrated on X-band radar data (from shuttle missions) to automatically identify regions of interest including: regions where change such as flooding, ice melt, and lava flows as well as feature recognition such as crater and volcano Such onboard science will enable recognition. retargeting and search, e.g., shifting the radar aimpoint on the next orbit cycle to identify and capture the full extent of a flood.
-Onboard science analysis would also enable capture of short-lived science phenomena at the finest time-scales without overwhelming onboard caching or downlink capacities.
-Examples include of this include: eruption of volcanoes on Io, formation of jets on comets, and phase transitions in ring systems.
-Generation of derived science products (e.g., boundary descriptions, catalogs) and changebased triggering will also reduce data volumes to a manageable level for extended duration missions that study long-term phenomena such as atmospheric changes at Jupiter and flexing and cracking of the ice crust on Europa.
+Prototype software has already been demonstrated on X-band radar data (from shuttle missions) to automatically identify regions of interest including: regions of change (such as flooding, ice melt, and lava flows), and feature recognition (such as crater and volcano recognition).
+Such onboard science will enable retargeting and search, e.g., shifting the radar aim-point on the next orbit cycle to identify and capture the full extent of a flood.
+Onboard science analysis would also enable capture of short-lived science phenomena at the finest timescales without overwhelming onboard caching or downlink capacities.
+Examples include: eruption of volcanoes on Io, formation of jets on comets, and phase transitions in ring systems.
+Generation of derived science products (e.g., boundary descriptions, catalogs) and change-based triggering will also reduce data volumes to a manageable level for extended duration missions that study long-term phenomena such as atmospheric changes at Jupiter and flexing and cracking of the ice crust on Europa.